Chloe x Halle: 2020–2021: Ungodly Hour

 In November 2020, they received nominations for Album of the Year, Song of the Year, Video of the Year, Best Dance Performance and The Ashford And Simpson Songwriter's Award at the 2020 Soul Train Music Awards.
-They also received nominations for Best Progressive R&B Album, Best R&B Song and Best Traditional R&B Performance at the forthcoming 63rd Annual Grammy Awards.
-On November 15, the duo performed the album's title track, "Ungodly Hour", at the 46th E!
-People's Choice Awards, where they were nominated for "Group of 2020".
-In December 2020, Chloe x Halle appeared in The Disney Holiday Singalong event and performed "Do You Want to Build a Snowman?".
-They shortly performed the songs "Don't Make It Harder on Me", "Baby Girl", "Do It", "Ungodly Hour" and "Wonder What She Thinks of Me" at their NPR Tiny Desk Concert in December 2020.
+They also received nominations for Best Progressive R&B Album, Best R&B Song and Best Traditional R&B Performance at the 63rd Annual Grammy Awards.
+On November 15, the duo performed the album's title track, "Ungodly Hour" at the 46th People's Choice Awards, where they were nominated for "Group of 2020".
+In December 2020, Chloe x Halle appeared in The Disney Holiday Singalong event and performed "Do You Want to Build a Snowman?"
+They performed the songs "Don't Make It Harder on Me", "Baby Girl", "Do It", "Ungodly Hour", and "Wonder What She Thinks of Me" at their NPR Tiny Desk Concert in December 2020.
 They also performed "Baby Girl" at the 2020 Billboard Women in Music ceremony, where Beyoncé presented them with the Rising Star Award.

 On February 24, 2021, a music video for the album's title track "Ungodly Hour" was released.
 Following this, Ungodly Hour (Chrome Edition), a reissue of the album, was released on February 26, 2021.
 The reissue would include two new songs and a first time vinyl release.
 On October 8, 2021, it was announced that Chloe x Halle would be among those honored at the 2021 Ebony Power 100 event on October 23 in Los Angeles.
 Chloe x Halle were named as stars on the rise in the NextGen bracket.

+2021–2023: Solo projects

+On February 18, 2021, the duo announced separate personal social media accounts on Twitter after creating separate Instagram accounts in January 2021 in order to promote their own solo projects: Chloe's own debut album, In Pieces, and acting roles, such as Swarm and Praise This, and Halle's film roles for the live-action remake of Disney's The Little Mermaid and the 2023 film adaptation of the Broadway musical version of Alice Walker's The Color Purple.
+On March 22, 2023, Halle indicated that she and her sister are not done with making music as a duo.
+On August 4, 2023, Halle's debut solo single "Angel" was released.